-Stockholder Proposals for 2010
+Stockholder Proposals for 2012 Annual Meeting

 Requirements for Stockholder Proposals to be Considered for Inclusion in Our Proxy Materials.
-Stockholder proposals submitted pursuant to Rule 14a-8 under the Exchange Act and intended to be presented at our 2010 annual meeting must be received by us not later than November 30, 2009, in order to be considered for inclusion in our proxy materials for that meeting.
+Stockholder proposals submitted pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and intended to be presented at our 2012 annual meeting of stockholders must be received by us not later than December 17, 2011, in order to be considered for inclusion in our proxy materials for that meeting.

 Requirements for Stockholder Proposals to be Brought Before an Annual Meeting.
-Our bylaws provide that, for stockholder nominations to the board of directors or other proposals to be considered at an annual meeting, the stockholder must have given timely notice of the proposal or nomination in writing to our Corporate Secretary.
-To be timely for the 2010 annual meeting, a stockholder's notice must be delivered to or mailed and received by our Corporate Secretary at our principal executive offices between February 11, 2010, and March 13, 2010.
-A stockholder's notice to the Corporate Secretary must set forth, as to each matter the stockholder proposes to bring before the annual meeting, the information required by our bylaws.
+Our bylaws provide that, for stockholder nominations to the Board or other proposals to be considered at an annual meeting outside the processes of Rule 14a-8, the stockholder must have given timely notice of the proposal or nomination in writing to the Company.
+To be timely for the 2012 annual meeting, a stockholder's notice must be delivered to or mailed and received by our Corporate Secretary at our principal executive offices between February 25, 2012 and March 26, 2012.
+A stockholder's notice to the Company must set forth, as to each matter the stockholder proposes to bring before the annual meeting, the information required by our bylaws.
+We will not entertain any proposals or nominations at the Annual Meeting that do not meet the requirements set forth in our bylaws.
+If the stockholder does not also comply with the requirements of Rule 14a-4(c)(2) under the Exchange Act, we may exercise discretionary voting authority under proxies that we solicit to vote in accordance with our best judgment on any such stockholder proposal or nomination.